45 Days To Read The Gospel Challenge – The Gospel of Mark Chapter 12: Two Greatest Commandments

 ePrayer Circle is serious about its goal: To use internet technologies to encourage people of all nationalities to pray to God, praise God, meditate on scripture, and study the Bible in order to develop a stronger relationship with our Lord and Savior Jesus Christ for a better life.

 ePrayer Circle offers daily posting of scripture and prayers along with a FREE “45 Days To Read the Gospel Challenge”.
-In addition, a FREE 24/7 prayer request service is available for your convenience by phone, form, or email.
+In addition, a FREE 24/7 prayer request service is available for your convenience by phone, or email.
+You are encouraged to complete the course in your own time.
+45 Days is a challenge.

 Alt tag: #45 Days To Read The Gospel Challenge FREE